uxjp/ready_envs/go/README.md

-# Ubuntu GitHub SSH
+# Go Env
-Creates an image to be able to edit files with nvim and make contributions to your GitHub.
+Creates an image to be able to edit files with nvim and make contributions to your GitHub, and has Golang ready for development.

 ![dev.sh exec output](images/dev-sh.png)

-Works plug and play with Ubuntu and MacOS.
+Works plug and play with MacOS, should work also in Ubuntu, but I didn't test it.
 This image just gets me a read to go enviroment with the minimum resorces I need to start coding within a Ubuntu container using an bash interactive section.
 To profit from this repo you should be apt to develop directly from the cli.
 It uses a doppler.com to store sensitive data necessary to access GitHub, removing the use of .env files to store environment variables.